 Probably more than you think!
-If you want to learn many different options for setting gemstones in metal clay both before and after firing, this article is for you.
-In addition to metal clay setting techniques and tips, you'll also find recommended gemstone firing test charts and helpful tutorials, books, videos and tools.
-Even if you don't know much about metal clay, the photos and techniques here may well inspire you to find out more this wonderful material and maybe even try your hand at jewelry making!
+This article will show you many different options for setting gemstones both before and after firing the clay.
+In addition to techniques and tips for metal clay settings, you'll also find recommended gemstone firing test charts and helpful tutorials, books, videos and tools.
+The photos and techniques here may well inspire you to find out more this wonderful material and maybe even try your hand at jewelry making!

-Read on to expand your repertoire of techniques for setting stones and other objects in metal clay!
+Most importantly, this comprehensive guide will help you expand your repertoire of techniques for setting man-made and natural gems and other objects in metal clay.